puppetlabs/puppet-docs/source/guides/faq.markdown

 * `$serverip` -- Provided by the puppet master; returns the master server's IP address.
 * `$serverversion` -- Provided by the puppet master; returns puppet master's current version.

-## Can I access environmental variables with Facter?
+### Can I access environment variables with Facter?

 Not directly.
 However, Facter reads in custom facts from a special subset of environment variables.
 Any environment variable with a